stoenescubogdanalex/program/courses/foundation/intro-to-agile/week1/session-plan.md

 ## Session Outline

+1. Lost at sea
-1. What is project management?
+2. What is project management?
-2. What is Agile (basic principles and values)?
+3. What is Agile (basic principles and values)?
-3. Basics of Scrum
+4. Basics of Scrum
-4. Simple project setup
+5. Simple project setup
-5. Simple prioritisation
+6. Simple prioritisation

 **Note:** This module is in Foundation, which means trainees are not becoming specialized developers yet.
 The above topics should be kept high-level, focusing